 Founder and Chairman, Republicans for Immigration Reform super PAC

 Areas of Expertise: Immigration, Immigration Reform, Business, Commerce, Politics & Policy, Latinos, Cuba, Republican Party, Conservative Politics

 Ellen Wu is an associate professor of history and director of the Asian Studies program at Indiana University.
 Her research interests include race, identity and immigration in the context of the Asian-American experience.
 Her book, The Color of Success: Asian Americans and the Origins of the Model Minority tracks the changing attitudes towards Asian immigrants to the United States towards the middle of the 20th century from the “yellow peril” to “model minority” ideologies.

 Wu’s commentary has been featured by a number of outlets including the Los Angeles Times, Washington Post and NPR’s Code Switch.
-She is currently in the process of writing another book entitled Overrepresented: Asian-Americans in the Age of Affirmative Action, which sheds light on Asian-American politics from the 1960’s.
+She is writing another book tentatively titled Overrepresented: Asian-Americans in the Age of Affirmative Action, which sheds light on Asian-American politics from the 1960’s.

 Associate professor of history and director of Asian Studies program, Indiana University at Bloomington

 Areas of Expertise: Asian-American history and culture, race and identity, immigration, diversity, higher education

 Shirley Leyro, Ph.D. is an expert criminologist.
 She is an Assistant Professor of Criminal Justice at Borough of Manhattan Community College at City University of New York (CUNY).
 Her research focuses on criminal law and immigration.
 She works in New York, New York.